Accelerating Low-Rank Factorization-Based Semidefinite Programming Algorithms on GPU: Numerical Study

 In this section, we benchmark the performance of cuLoRADS on a set of general semidefinite programming problems from Hans Mittelmann's SDP benchmarks\footnote{\url{https://plato.asu.edu/ftp/sparse_sdp.html}}.
 The experiment showcases the GPU solver's performance across various types of SDP problems, though their scales are relatively small.
 Since cuLoRADS is still in its early stages of development and does not yet support solving problems with linear variables, we include only a subset of the benchmark problems that do not have this feature.

 Table~\ref{tab:general} demonstrates the performance of cuLoRADS on several different types of SDP problems compared to other benchmark solvers. cuLoRADS exhibits significantly faster solving times than LoRADS by leveraging the computational power of GPUs and the acceleration design.
-The quality of the solutions obtained is also superior to that of LoRADS due to the re-opt technique, with all solution errors falling within the specified tolerance.
+The quality of the solutions obtained is also superior to that of LoRADS due to the re-opt technique.

 Moreover, cuLoRADS performs competitively against three other state-of-the-art solvers, solving the majority of problems faster than the others on GPU.
 Notably, cuLoRADS also shows strong performance compared to the commercial solver COPT on some SDP problems, such as AlH, where it is 200 times faster.
 It consistently achieves shorter solving times on other problems listed in Table~\ref{tab:general}.
 These results highlight the substantial potential of GPUs in accelerating SDP solving, even when considering commercial-grade performance.